 A wreath is one of the first things visitors notice when they step up to your front porch.
 Visually, it hangs at eye level and is a welcoming nod to both your home and your life.
 “Wreaths add a lot of personality to a front door,” says Fain.
 “You can expect to spend around $25-$45 for a decent wreath.”

 Target has a great selection of beautiful wreaths that are perfect for your front door.
-Fain recommends this Seeded Eucalyptus Wreath or this Rusted Eucalyptus Wreath, both $35.
+Fain recommends this Seeded Eucalyptus Wreath or this Faux Eucalyptus Wreath, both $35.
 To customize a wreath to your personal style, tuck sprigs of berries, pinecones, and even faux flowers into it to create the perfect décor item for your front door.

 4. Layered Rugs